JustMrArgus/SelfAssessment/Skills/Programming.md

   - linter
   - polyfill
   - debugger 🖐️ used
-  - garbage collection
+  - garbage collection 👂 heard
   - refactoring 🖐️ used
-  - code review 👂 heard
+  - code review 🖐️ used
-  - antipatterns
+  - antipatterns 👂 heard
-  - paradigm
+  - paradigm 👂 heard
   - algorithm 🖐️ used
   - magic numbers
-  - hardcode
+  - hardcode 🖐️ used
   - complexity
   - decomposition heard
   - spaghetti
   - silver bullet
   - not invented here
-  - dead code 👂 heard
+  - dead code 🖐️ used
   - unreachable code
-  - duplicate code 👂 heard
+  - duplicate code 🖐️ used
-  - exception 👂 heard
+  - exception 🖐️ used
   - return early
-  - unittest 👂 heard
+  - unittest 🖐️ used
-  - git 👂 heard
+  - git 🖐️ used
-  - github 👂 heard
+  - github 🖐️ used